 In 1942, a Japanese submarine bombarded the Ellwood field, sending shells whizzing by the gas station and some landing in close proximity.
 Their attack caused no real damage to the facility, but it did have a devastating effect on Wheeler’s Inn.
 After an initial swarm of curious sightseers, fears of a repeat attack and local blackouts forced the Wheeler’s to close up shop and relocate to 37 E. Victoria St. in Santa Barbara.

 The rerouting of Highway 101 was completed in 1947, bypassing Ellwood and isolating the Barnsdall-Rio Grande filling station from traffic.
 By the early 1950’s, the station was closed.

-Sign the petition to help preserve this beautiful building.
+See the petition we started to help preserve this beautiful building.